CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/CombatRounds.md

 ### Applying Disadvantage/Advantage to an already rolled Dice Pool

-If your character gains a disadvantage (often the result of a stagger or being knocked prone) or advantage (you engage a prone opponent as your second target with a melee weapon) after you've already rolled a dice pool that round, you will retroactively apply said disadvantage/advantage to your those dice pools.
+If your character gains disadvantage (often the result of a stagger or being knocked prone) or advantage (you engage a prone opponent as your second target with a melee weapon) after you've already rolled a dice pool that round, you will retroactively apply said disadvantage/advantage to your those dice pools.
 This could turn some dice that were wins into fails and vice versa.